dusanx/saf/README.md

 ```bash
 saf init /mnt/backup_ssd/saf-backup/home
 ```
-> **_NOTE:_**  Each **saf** command will require that backup.marker file exists at the destination and offer commands to create it if it is missing.
+> **_NOTE:_**  Each **saf** command will require that `backup.marker` file exists at the destination and offer commands to create it if it is missing.
 This applies to any backup target, so **saf** can be sure that we can reach target location.
-In short just follow instructions when message appears.
+In short just follow instructions when `backup.marker` related message appears.

 Check and modify `.saf.conf` responsible for current folder:
 ```bash